EZ-Robotics/EZ-Template/ez-template-docs/docs/util.md

 ## clip_num()
 Checks if `input` is within range of `max` and `min`.
 If it's out, this returns `max` or `min` respectively.

+`input` value to check if it's above/below max/min `max` biggest input can be
+`min` smallest input can be
 <Tabs
   groupId="ex6"
   defaultValue="proto"